MotoStatz

 The Ducati Panigale 1199 was one of the fastest accelerating motorcycles when released back in 2012.

-Still to this day, it holds its own against many newer and more powerful motorcycles.
-Like all powerful and lightweight superbikes wheelies are a limiting factor to achieving optimum times and the Panigale 1199 is probably hindered more so than most even though it is accompanied by a suite of various rider aids such as wheelie control.
+Not surprisingly, the Ducati Panigale 1199 is probably hindered more so than most even though it is accompanied by a suite of various rider aids such as wheelie control.

-Despite this, the Panigale 1199 is still very capable and achieves a 0-60 mph time in only 3.10 seconds and a 0-100 km/h time of 3.20 seconds both achieved in first gear.
+Despite this, the Panigale 1199 is still very capable and achieves a 0-60 mph time in only 3.10 seconds and a 0-100 km/h time of 3.20 seconds.

 0-100 mph comes up in an impressive time of 5.62 seconds and 0-200 km/h in only 7.42 seconds.

-With a bit of practice, the (0-400m) quarter mile time for the 1199 Panigale is often in the low 10s with a best of 10.26 and an impressive 148 mph terminal speed.
+With a bit of practice, the (0-400m) quarter mile time for the Ducati Panigale 1199 Panigale is often in the low 10s.

 Sub ten-second times are possible like with many Superbikes but the stars need to align.

-The Panigale 1199 charges really hard up to around 170 mph but does relent a little from then on once sixth gear is engaged compared to other litrebikes, with the 0-180 mph time being 23.24 seconds which is actually a little slower than the less powerful K5 Suzuki GSX-R1000.
+The Ducati Panigale 1199 charges really hard up to around 170 mph but does relent a little from then on once sixth gear is engaged/

-If you hold on long enough the Panigale 1199 will reach a top speed of 185 mph after around 30 seconds showing 10,800 rpm in top gear.
+If you hold on long enough the Ducati Panigale 1199 will reach a top speed of 185 mph after around 30 seconds showing 10,800 rpm in top gear.

 With more power, there is enough rpm to hit a real 195 mph but would only be possible with a better screen and with a good full system and tune.